redth-org/AndHUD/README.md

 -------------
  - **MaskType:** By default, MaskType.Black dims the background behind the HUD.
 Use MaskType.Clear to prevent the dimming
  - **Timeout:** If you provide a timeout, the HUD will automatically be dismissed after the timeout elapses, if you have not already dismissed it manually.
+ - **Click Callback:** If you provide a clickCallback parameter, when the HUD is tapped by the user, the action supplied will be executed.

 Thanks